 It took much work and investment to transform the land so that it was suitable for coffee production.
 Wicha’s involvement was essential, as he was well-known to the villagers.

 “Khun Wicha invested his energy into helping the farmers perfect the cultivation and processing of coffee.
 Over time, the farmers then turned into independent coffee producers and named their creation “Doi Chaang Original Company,” explains Rogerson.

 This was when Darch heard the story of the villagers’ struggles.
 He came up with a means of growing this independent enterprise, by co-founding Doi Chaang Coffee Company in Canada as a private, family-owned and operated business.

 The business evolved over the years and together with his son, John A Darch, he created a sustainable and equitable model, called the “Beyond Fair Trade” model, with which to move forward.
 Under this model, the farmers would own 50% of the company.

 “Because besides being active in the Fair Trade community, and being certified by Fairtrade International, we have developed our own agreements and relationships with the farmers,” Rogerson says.

 The farmers receive 50% of the profits from Doi Chaang Canada, while the Canadian side also pays the Fair Trade premium for Doi Chang’s green beans.
 The beans from Doi Chang’s farm are premium Arabica and of single-estate origin.
 Rogerson says they are certified organic, hand-picked, shade-grown, freshwater washed and sun-dried.

 Rogerson says that the processing methods are natural to ensure authenticity and flavourful profiles, while the hilly area provides a perfect environment for cultivation.

-The high quality of the beans are further validated, as the company’s registration was certified by the Geographical Indication of the European Union (EU) in 2015.
+The high quality of the beans is further validated, as the company’s registration was certified by the Geographical Indication of the European Union (EU) in 2015.